Ice hockey in China: Professional ice hockey

-Founded in 2016, Kunlun Red Star is presently the only professional men's ice hockey team based in China.
-Based in Beijing, Kunlun Red Star plays in the Kontinental Hockey League (KHL), a professional ice hockey league with teams based in Belarus, Finland, Kazakhstan, Latvia, and Russia.
+Founded in 2016, Kunlun Red Star is the most prominent Chinese professional ice hockey club.
+Kunlun Red Star plays in the Kontinental Hockey League (KHL), a professional ice hockey league with teams based in Belarus, Kazakhstan, and Russia.
+It was established as part of China’s broader efforts to prepare for the 2022 Winter Olympics in Beijing, serving as the flagship team in a centralized Olympic development program.
+During this period, additional Chinese teams also competed in the VHL, MHL, North American junior leagues, and the Czech third division to support player development.

+Kunlun's participation in the KHL enabled the naturalization of several heritage players from North America, including Brandon Yip, Spencer Foo, and Tyler Wong, while also providing opportunities for top domestic talents such as Ying Rudi and Zesen Zhang.
+However, the club’s role in Chinese hockey has since diminished.
+Following a relocation to Mytishchi during the COVID-19 pandemic and a gradual shift away from developing Chinese players, the team’s current roster features mostly imports, and its long-term future remains uncertain.

+In 2024, China launched its domestic professional league, the Chinese Ice Hockey League (CIHL).
+The inaugural 2024–25 season featured four teams – Beijing Lions, KRS Shenzhen, Anhui Xinhua, and Liaoning Shenyang – each playing 18 regular-season games followed by playoffs.
+To boost competitiveness, teams were allowed to sign up to five foreign skaters, mostly from Russia and Belarus, while using exclusively domestic goaltenders.
+The Beijing Lions, built around the core of the national team, won the inaugural CIHL championship.

-Kunlun Red Star also owns a professional women's ice hockey team, Shenzhen KRS Vanke Rays, based in Shenzhen.
+Kunlun Red Star also owns a professional women's ice hockey team, Shenzhen KRS, based in Shenzhen.
 Established in 2017, KRS Vanke Rays played in the Canadian Women's Hockey League, with teams based in Canada and the United States.

 From 2004 to 2017, several men's ice hockey teams based in China played in Asia League Ice Hockey, a professional league made up of teams from Japan, South Korea, and the Russian Far East.

-In 2015, Andong Song became the first Chinese-national drafted by a National Hockey League (NHL) team, a men's professional league consisting of teams from Canada, and the United States.
-Song was drafted by the New York Islanders in the 6th round (172nd overall) in the 2015 NHL Entry Draft.
+In 2015, Andong Song became the first Chinese national drafted by a National Hockey League (NHL) team, a men's professional league consisting of teams from Canada, and the United States.
+Song was drafted by the New York Islanders in the 6th round (172nd overall) in the 2015 NHL entry draft.
+He was later followed by Kevin He, drafted in 2024, and Haoxi Wang in 2025, who was selected 33rd overall by the San Jose Sharks, becoming the highest-drafted Chinese-born player in NHL history.

-In 2019, Rudi Ying became the first Chinese-native to score a goal in the KHL.
+In 2019, Ying Rudi became the first Chinese-native to score a goal in the KHL.
 An impending domestic league has been proposed by the Chinese Ice Hockey Association.
 The league is assumed to consist of eight clubs; four being the Kunlun Red Star, Jilin City Investment, Beijing Shougang and Zhongshang Hokay.